lucasmouilleron/TCTBlog/_posts/2014-09-18-web-apps-offline.md

 Some _data syncing_ mechanisms may be implemented, including optimisations (such as version numbers or hashs comparaisons before actual data transfer).

+#### Image management

+ - Download from the server binary images and store them as binary objects.
+When retrieving them, `Blob` and `window.URL.createObjectURL` are used to pass it to a dom image tag.
+Work for modern browsers and IE10+.
+- Or download from the server binay images and store them as base64 objects (with `Canvas`).
+Work for modern browsers and IE9+.
+- Or download preprocessed base64 images from the server.
+Work for modern browsers and IE8+.

 ## How to deal with bad browsers ?
 As of writing, IE7 and 8 do not allow offline web app and Safari mobile and IE9 desktop do not allow more than 5MB data storage.